How long do breast implants last?

 - Be sure you keep up to date by reading our blogs and following your Surgeon’s advice.

 - And you can ask your Surgeon for advice as time goes on.

-Be sure you follow the recommendations for having regular check ups (at least annually) and other advice from your Surgeon.
+Be sure you follow the recommendations for having regular check-ups (at least annually) and other advice from your Surgeon.

 Remember – time and major events, such as having babies or getting older, are going to impact your results.

-So be prepared for breast augmentation appearance changes over time.
+Be prepared for breast augmentation appearance changes over time.

 - So in reading this blog, remember that a number of different changes may impact the longevity of your breast surgery results after getting implants.

 - If certain factors occur, it may lead to a desire – or a need – to remove your breast implants entirely or to remove and replace them.

 - Sometimes, you’ll need revision surgery (or secondary surgery) to get the look you’re wanting, such as a Breast Lift procedure.

 - Other times you might need corrective surgery to remedy a complication or unwanted event, such as sagging or bottoming out.